RosaWagner/Borel/documentation/README_en.md

 3. **Verify installation**: Once installed, you can find the font listed in Font Book.
 You can also use the font in various applications on your Mac, such as text editors or design software.

+If the font doesn't appear in the font dropdown menu, you can still find it in the Font Panel (cmd+T).
+This is due to language support since Borel still has a limited glyphset.

 ### Windows:

 1. **Install the font**: Double-click each font file.
 A preview window will open.
 Click the "Install" button at the top of the preview window.
 Alternatively, you can right-click the font file and select "Install" from the context menu.